mzabaluev/digest-hash-rs/README.md

-the inner `char` would affect the result, even though the `char` is an implementation detail of `A` and may be not easily visible to the application developer: she'd have to either look at the source of `a` if that is available, or find it in a serialization dump of `B` made in a human-readable format.
+the inner `char` would affect the result, even though the `char` is an implementation detail of `A` and may be not easily visible to the application developer: she'd have to either look at the source of `a` if that is available, or find it in a serialization dump of `A` or `B` made in a human-readable format.

 That said, a Serde backend to serialize arbitrary data structures for